gas1121/cloud-manager/README.md

 + put ssh public key in **secret** folder with name **ssh-key.pub**

 ## Usage
+You can either use it on your local machine to manage your cloud or run it on master node of your cloud so it can scale your cloud for other project
 ### As a single project
 Set **TF_VAR_MASTER_COUNT**,**TF_VAR_SERVANT_COUNT** in **.env** file and run **docker-compose up terraform**, it will set your cloud properly
 ### Work with other project that need swarm cluster